How come the how come the Democrats talk about right-wing extremism instead of extremism in the name of conservatism?

 NBC's edited version took five seconds.

-The edited version, this guy looks like he's in no good, he looks black.
+The edited version, this guy looks like he's no good.

 The real 911 call, Zimmerman's asked.